AjaniBilby/BNF-parser/readme.md

 The BNF outlining the syntax of BNFs used by this system can be found [here](./bnf.bnf).

+# BNF: Build
+Provided with BNF data, this will return a BNF_Tree with error handling.

 ## BNF Opperator: Not
 The not opperator will be consuming tokens until the operation fails.
 Note that a not operator with no tokens it counted as a valid not operations.